dmeehan1968/junie-explorer/README.md

 # Junie Explorer - Project Guidelines

 ## Project Overview
-Junie Explorer is a full-stack web application built with Node.js and TypeScript that provides a simple interface to browse JetBrains IDE directories found in the user's cache folder.
-The application scans the `/Users/<username>/Library/Caches/JetBrains` directory and displays a list of all JetBrains IDE installations found on the system.
+Junie Explorer is a full-stack web application built with [Bun](https://bun.com) and [TypeScript](https://typescriptlang.org) that provides a simple interface to browse JetBrains IDE directories found in the user's cache folder.

+The application scans the `/Users/<username>/Library/Caches/JetBrains` directory and displays a list of all projects across IDE's found on the system.

 ### Features
-- Lists all JetBrains IDE directories found in `/Users/<username>/Library/Caches/JetBrains`
+- Lists all JetBrains Project logs found in `/Users/<username>/Library/Caches/JetBrains`
-- Displays projects within each IDE
 - Shows issues, tasks, events, trajectories, and steps within projects
 - Shows raw JSON logs for each issue with expand/collapse for ease of navigation
 - Provides metrics and statistics for issues and tasks